Andrew Aldcorn

-Andrew Aldcorn (c.1792 – 13 August 1877) was an Australian medical practitioner and politician.
+Andrew Aldcorn (c.1792 – 13 August 1877) was a Scottish medical practitioner and Free Church of Scotland elder, who became an Australian politician.
 He served as a nominated member of the Victorian Legislative Council from August to November 1853.
 He was also a member of the New South Wales Legislative Assembly for one term between 1858 and 1859.
+He played a leading role in the settlement of Otago in New Zealand.